CiciGetheCode/bpmn-ai-modeler/README.md

 # BPMN AI Modeler

-A web-based BPMN modeling tool with:

-- BPMN editor (bpmn-js)
-- Visio (.vsdx) file inspector
-- Integrated AI assistant (Langflow)
+A browser-based BPMN editor that supports Visio (.vsdx) inspection and AI-assisted document Q&A for workflow modeling.

 ## Features

 - Create and edit BPMN diagrams
-- Upload and inspect Visio files
+- Upload and inspect Visio (.vsdx) files
 - Download BPMN XML
-- AI chat assistant for document Q&A
+- Use an embedded AI assistant for document Q&A

 ## Tech Stack